Arthritis South Australia - we're here to help you

 Katrina makes the right moves, despite inflammatory arthritis

-South Australian Katrina Smith has the world at her feet this weekend, defying a world of pain.
+South Australian Katrina Smith has the world at her feet in October, defying a world of pain.

-Despite suffering from inflammatory arthritis, Katrina, 22, will be competing with a team of 24 young women in one of Australia's biggest calisthenics competition, known as the Royal South Street Calisthenics Senior Championships, in Ballarat.
+Despite suffering from inflammatory arthritis, Katrina, 22, competed with a team of 24 young women in one of Australia's biggest calisthenics competition, known as the Royal South Street Calisthenics Senior Championships, in Ballarat.
 Her team, Marden Calisthenics College, will be doing six routines over 12 hours, displaying prowess that won them the State Championships in August.